Interactive Quickstarts

 Generate Entity Secret Ciphertext

-Once you've taken the necessary steps to safeguard your Entity Secret by converting it to Ciphertext, you'll need to register it within our Web3 Services Console.
-This action is vital as it authenticates the Ciphertext, effectively setting up a secure foundation for all subsequent interactions using our Developer-Controlled Wallets.
-The registration links your encrypted key with your developer account, ensuring that you can confidently manage wallet creation and transactions with the assurance of robust security measures in place.
+You can register your Entity Secret in two ways: using the SDK, or using the Circle Console.
+The registration links your Entity Secret with your developer account, ensuring that you can confidently manage wallet creation and transactions with the assurance of robust security measures in place.

 Testnet